Mandelbrot36/Game-Of-Life/README.md

 The game itself can be simulated without its graphical representation.
 The Stats class deals with counting and storing simple statistics about our game.
 It is dependent on the GameOfLife class.

+To run this game download all the files to one folder and run GOA, then follow the instructions.